Tiro-P/DND-Planning-Obsidian-Backup/Vault Function/Chit Chat.md

-This is for more specific or wider topics that require more discussion than just a #idkq #idkmax #idkmaia #idktiro or #idktrent you can just jot it down and keep it on deck till we chat or responses can be done below
+This is for more specific or wider topics that require more discussion than just a #idkq #idkmax #idkmaia #idktiro or #idktrent you can just jot it down and keep it on deck till we chat or responses can be done below tada

 # Q
 - [ ] Question
 	- [ ] Response